Prone position: ISSF 50 meter

-Female and male shooters shoot a .22 LR calibre ("smallbore") rifle over a course of fire of 60 shots to count in 50 minutes (when using electronic targets).
+In the "50 meter rifle prone" International Shooting Sport Federation standard event, as used in the Olympics and other shooting competitions, contestants shoot a .22 LR calibre ("smallbore") rifle over a course of fire of 60 shots to count in 50 minutes (when using electronic targets).
 These are shot after an unlimited number of sighting shots, which must be shot during the 15-minute preparation and sighting period.
 If necessary, an 'elimination' course of fire may be undertaken to reduce the number of shooters to the number that may fire simultaneously in a 'qualification' round.
 Up until 2013, each shot could score from 0 to 10 points, with no decimal points (e.g. 0,1,2,3,4,5,6,7,8,9,10, but not 3.2 or 9.8, etc.) making the maximum score for elimination or qualification round 600 points.
 After 2013, shots are scored as decimal values (e.g. 9.8 rather than what would have been a 9 under integer scoring), so the maximum score from a 60 shot match is 654.0.

 Up until 2018, the top eight shooters in the qualification round were selected to shoot 'shot-for-shot' in an 'Olympic' final.
 Prior to 2013, this consisted of ten additional shots scored to one decimal place, so the maximum possible score was 109.0.
 This score was then added to the score for the qualification round; this summed score was used to determine final rankings and thus medallists.
 Starting in the 2013 season and continuing to the beginning of the 2018 season, a new finals format was introduced, where again the top 8 shooters in the qualification round shot against each other, only this time with the qualification scored being discarded and the number of shots being raised to 24.
 These shots were still scored decimally, so the maximum possible score under this new format was 261.6.
 From January 2018, the final for this event was discarded entirely; competition rankings were determined by the score obtained in the 60 shot match only.

 Fullbore Target Rifle

-The non-ISSF fullbore disciplines governed by the International Confederation of Fullbore Rifle Associations (ICFRA) are exclusively shot from the prone position over distances of 300yards to 1200yards.
+The non-ISSF fullbore disciplines governed by the International Confederation of Fullbore Rifle Associations (ICFRA) are exclusively shot from the prone position over distances of 300–1,200 yards.
 These disciplines are popular in Commonwealth countries, and are heavily influenced by the British National Rifle Association.

 Biathlon

-In Biathlon, prone is one of two positions that athletes shoot from, along with standing.
-Shooting takes place at "knock down" targets which indicate a simple hit or miss with no scoring rings.